How to fix login problems with CodeTwo Admin Panel and Signatures app

 Fig. 10.
 The available sign-in options.

 If you created a dedicated CodeTwo Admin Panel account and registered the same email address that you use with your Microsoft account, you should be careful when choosing your sign-in method.
 Because you created a dedicated account, we recommend that you use the Sign in with email option (see Fig. 10.) to sign in to CodeTwo Admin Panel.
-However, if you choose to sign in with the Microsoft account and provide your MS account credentials, you will also be able to access your Admin Panel.
+However, if you choose to sign in with your Microsoft account and provide your Microsoft account credentials, you will also be able to access your Admin Panel.

 Warning